 The Group entered into foreign exchange, interest rate and money market transactions, primarily for the purpose of hedging, funding or deployment of surplus liquidity.
-Financial instruments entered into in respect of the above objectives mainly include forward foreign exchange contracts and money market transactions.
+Financial instruments entered into in respect of the above objectives mainly include forward foreign exchange contracts, money market transactions and interest rate swap transactions.